 For personal cards, you will want to import the card via Settings > Account > Credit Card Import > Import Card/Bank.

-For company cards, you will want to import your set of cards using the master administrative credentials via Domain Control > Company Cards > Import Card/Bank.
+For company cards, you will want to import your set of cards using the master administrative credentials via Settings > Domains > Company Cards > Import Card.

 Some banks have different nuances or requirements before importing, and you might want to check the instructions outlined in the help article below before attempting to connect your card:

 If there’s an issue with your credit card import attempt, we will display an error message in your account, and you will have more insight on the error and instructions on how to successfully import your card moving forward.
-In the help articles below, you will also find a list of common card errors and troubleshoot steps for initial card import.
+In this help article, you will also find a list of common card errors and troubleshoot steps for initial card import.

 Keep in mind that there are also certain things that we won’t be able to overcome, such as two-factor authentication.